 - flaky sea salt

 - Preheat the oven to 425°F. Line a half sheet pan with parchment paper.
-Unfold the puff pastry into a rectangle.
+Unfold the puff pastry onto a lightly floured surface & roll it out until even, pressing slightly.
+Transfer the dough to the sheet pan.
 Spread the apple butter evenly onto the dough, leaving a 1” border.

 - Arrange the brie and apples over the apple butter.
 Drizzle with olive oil and season with salt and black pepper.
-Top with the bacon and fresh thyme.
+Top with the fresh thyme.

 - Fold the edges of dough over the apples and pinch the corners together.
-Combine the egg yolk and milk in a small bowl.
-Brush this egg wash onto the border of the dough.
-Sprinkle the flaky sea salt onto the border.
+Brush the egg wash onto the border of the dough.

 For any bubbles that puff up when baking the tart, you can just poke them with the tip of a knife and they’ll deflate.